Violencia: Violencia (1997-2010)

-In 1997 Columba dropped the "Lynx" character and instead adopted a new rudo character known as Violencia ("Violence") while working for CMLL.
+In 1997 Columba dropped the "Lynx" character and instead adopted a new rudo (Mexican Spanish term used to refer to professional wrestlers as heels) character known as Violencia ("Violence") while working for CMLL.
 For a short period of time he teamed with Violencia II but that character was only used for a couple of matches.
 On December 23, 1998, Columba, working as Violencia, was given the Distrito Federal Heavyweight Championship after he defeated Brazo de Oro on a local show in Mexico City.
 He would hold the championship into 1999, but records were not clear on what date he lost the championship to Brazo de Oro.
 On October 24, 1999, Violencia regained the championship from Brazo de Oro.
 At some point in the early 2000s the Districo Federal Heavyweight Championship was phased out, leaving it inactive without an official announcement.